elfhosted/elfhosted.com/_includes/testimonials.md

 Here's what some of our {--users--}{++friends++} say..

+> "The Elfhosted product alone is great.
+The team is super transparent on the issues and resolutions that happen as it grows.
+Lots of opportunity to self-solve issues, but the support from both mods and darth-penguini is SO quick and proactive.
+Props to them."

+:star::star::star::star::star: [\@elevenfifteen (Discord)](https://discord.com/channels/396055506072109067/1234856745696886784/1245143888893575292)

 > "I don't understand how there aren't tons of elves already.
 The way this whole thing is setup is great, from getting a free $10 amount of elfbuckz to start, free 7 day trials on most services, the subscription prices of the products are reasonable, to the smoothness of how everything runs.
 I just dont get it, people choose to pay way more with places that don't provide the same customer service nor have a great community like this one.
 I recommend elfhosted to everyone.

 :star::star::star::star::star: [\@bigcasino1_69181 (*Discord*)](https://discord.com/channels/396055506072109067/1234856745696886784/1238251003610927184)

+!!! note "Pricing update since this review"
+    Our [pricing model](/open/pricing/) was updated in July 2024, removing the free $10 ElfBuckz and the 7-day trials, and replacing them with standard pricing tiers and a 14-day refund policy.

 > "Just wanted to check in here and let \@Darth-Penguini and anyone/everyone else know...WOW.
 I have been struggling with storage for years, maintenance of Docker containers, upkeep, all of it.
 Elfhosted is so freeing.
 It's an amazing service that I hope to be a member of for a long, long time!"